BartMassey/blog-escape/README.md

 my part.
 I'm still going to finish this project, though.)

-Blog Escape is written in Python 3 and currently targeted at Drupal 7 Postgres content.
+Blog Escape is written in Python 3 and currently targeted at Drupal 7 MySQL content.

 This is a work in progress.
-Its current functionality is nonexistent, and its design is still in flux.
+Its current functionality is minimal, and its design is still in flux.

 ## How To Use